-Action Cor nments to attract business to the Hawkesbury, including villa raft Clarendon precinct Plan has been developed and the nmencement of Pace Plans has begun.
-This will includes towns, ges and places across the Hawkesbury and will involve community Councillor engagement.
+Action Comments Continue to develop plans A Draft Clarendon precinct Plan has been developed and the to attract business to the commencement of Pace Plans has begun.
+This will includes towns, Hawkesbury, including villages and places across the Hawkesbury and will involve community plans for the Clarendon and Councillor engagement. precinct